 - The Client ID was typed incorrectly.
 Though the Client ID is not case sensitive, do make sure you are typing it correctly as sometimes weird spellchecks can override your input.
 The format is any combination of six letters and numbers such as: A1B2C3.

 - The PIN was typed incorrectly.
 Did you recently change your PIN and forgot to use the new one?
 Also, the PIN is only numerical, so make sure no letters were typed.

 For security reasons, your Client ID and PIN cannot be (or should not be) provided over the phone, however, it is up to your case manager as to how to provide that information to you.

 - You have a security app on your device that is not allowing local storage of your Client ID.
 Try disabling that app or adjust the setting to not effect Client Mobile by CourtFact.

 - You are logging into the app too infrequently.
-Different monitoring authorities will have different protocol, but if you go too long between logins, you will be required to confirm all information again; that just part of the security features.
+Different monitoring authorities will have different protocol, but if you go too long between logins, you will be required to confirm all information again; that is just part of the security features.

 - When exiting the application your are clearing it or logging out.
 Do not ever log out of the app.
 The app relies on your usage in order to ensure your compliance is transmitted to your monitoring authority.
-Logging out or exiting the app completely can jeopardize your compliance and cause more notifications to be sent to your device.
+Logging out or exiting the app can jeopardize your compliance and cause more notifications to be sent to your device.

 - You have completely exited or logged out of the app.
 Log back in and do not completely close down the app.

 - You set your phone down and walked away.
-On some devices we use the built in accelerometer or gyroscope to see if the device is moving. pick up the device and keep it in your pocket.
+On some devices we use the built in accelerometer or gyroscope to see if the device is moving.
+Pick up the device and keep it in your pocket.

 - The app may have tried to update since your last login.
 Just exit (kill) the app and tap the icon to restart.